Roger Gerwe, LISW

 Your marriage or committed relationship can immediately benefit from our effective counseling, sometimes in as little as a few sessions.
 We can help improve relations even if the other partner is initially or totally unwillingly to attend.

-If you suffer from misuse of alcohol or other substances / addictions, your addiction can be extremely painful for you and other loved ones.
-We can help you and / or your family members improve their health and life satisfaction.
-We can help improve the quality of your life even if the misusing partner is initially or totally unwillingly to attend.
+Misuse of alcohol or other substances / addictions can be extremely painful for you and your loved ones.
+We help improve your quality of life even if your partner is initially or totally unwillingly to attend.

 We offer personalized counseling services to improve your functioning and life satisfaction.
 We focus on proven and effective interventions to treat you.
 We believe you are an integrated person, body, mind and spirit.